'It's Disconcerting': Sacramento County Supervisors Walk Out Of Board Meeting After Heated Exchange Over Mask-Wearing

 Kennedy later told CBS13, “I couldn’t just sit idly by and with good conscience not do something about it.”

-He called it a “thumbing of the nose at public health officials,” which prompted him to go as far as walking out of the meeting.READ MORE: 'It's Always Fatal': Wildlife Rescuer Warns Homeowners About Spiked Wrought Iron Fencing Killing Deer
+He called it a “thumbing of the nose at public health officials,” which prompted him to go as far as walking out of the meeting.READ MORE: Biba Family Accuses Former Employee Of Stealing Recipes, Trade Secrets For East Sacramento Restaurant

 “I feel passionately that we as leaders of this community have to follow our own rules, so after the consent calendar I will be removing myself to go upstairs,” Kennedy said as he began to leave the meeting.